tobyl/mad402-evals/design-project.md

 The goal of the Design Project is to create visual wireframes for the SPENDR app based upon your research in the case study.

+## IMPORTANT

-**REMEMBER!** There should be clear, traceable connections from your case study to your wireframes.
+- There should be clear, traceable connections from your case study to your wireframes.

-**IMPORTANT:** Do not submit via Blackboard!
+- Do not submit via Blackboard!
 Drag your wireframe into the shared team folder called "Design Project #2".

-**IMPORTANT:** This will be a mobile web app, so you can use one of the mobile sized frames in Figma, no need for a desktop or tablet mockup.
+- This will be a mobile web app, so you can use one of the mobile sized frames in Figma, no need for a desktop or tablet mockup.

 ## About the project